CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

   }
 ```

-You also need to require the `mocksConfig` file to the `userCanSavePerformanceData.feature.js` feature test.
+We also need to require the `mocksConfig` file to the `userCanSavePerformanceData.feature.js` feature test.
 Add this on top the file:

 `require('../__mocks__/mocksConfig')`